linked0/boa-space-contracts/script/README.md

 We use a default conduit in the BosSpace, so we need to create the conduit which should be set to the `SharedStorefrontLazymintAdapter` contract.

 Before creating a default conduit, you should check the conduit key in the `.env` file as follows.
 Our default conduit key is always the same as the following value.
+The following conduit key should be used in the Agora mainnet.
 ```
 CONDUIT_KEY=0xdedF18e2fdf26Ec8f889EfE4ec84D7206bDC431E000000000000000000000000
 ```